jmsdnns/blag/content/history/wild-man-adams/index.md

 In 1774, [John Adams writes a letter to his wife](https://founders.archives.gov/documents/Adams/04-01-02-0087) and tells her about seeing some travellers who refused to drink tea unless it had been properly smuggled, to which the person running the establishment said "_we have renounced Tea in this place.
 I can't make tea, but He make you Coffee._" John concludes the letter saying he loves coffee and hopes to see Tea universally renounced.

 I love this part of his story so much.
+I love it because the US has been a coffee drinking nation ever since.
 I think about it every morning when I have a cup of coffee.
 If you can change people's behavior, you can change the world.
-You can't force them.
-You have to convince them.
+You can't force them, you have to convince them.
 That's what Samuel did.

 I mentioned earlier that I could see Samuel & his crew singing Fugazi lyrics while tossing tea in Boston Harbor.
-I sing the same in this cover recording I did of Fugazi's Merchandise while teaching myself how to record music.
-I play drums, guitar, and sing _We owe you nothing!
-You have no control!_ from a basement in Brooklyn.
+I sang those lyrics when I recorded a cover of Fugazi's Merchandise while teaching myself how to record music.
+I'm on drums, guitar, and you'll hear me sing _We owe you nothing!
+You have no control!_

 {{< soundcloud stream="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1953628591&color=%23ff5500&auto_play=false&hide_related=false&show_comments=false&show_user=false&show_reposts=false&show_teaser=false&visual=true" >}}
 <br>